 Key consideration 1 An FMI should be designed to meet the needs of its participants and the markets it serves, in particular, with regard to choice of a clearing and settlement arrangement; operating structure; scope of products cleared, settled, or recorded; and use of technology and procedures.
 Description CCIL TR offers reporting services for all transactions in all OTC derivative and Specified Instruments allowed by the regulator.
 Its TR services are made available to participants, regulators, market data providers and public at large using the existing online data access systems.

 Structure of TR services is designed to bring efficiency and suit the requirements of trade reporting in Indian market.
 Reporting of trades to CCIL started much earlier than the formal introduction of TR requirement globally.
 To avoid double reporting, trades reported for clearing and settlement are ported to TR without any manual intervention.
 Members have been given various reporting tools for trade reporting.
 Technology is used extensively to facilitate easy reporting.

 Frequent interaction with User Groups and Market Bodies ensure that the products developed/enhanced meet the needs of the users.

 Periodic interactions with the users through User Group meetings and at individual level ensure that the requirements of the participants are met.
-Implementation of each of the reporting phase is done after consultation with the RBI and the members. phase is done after consultation with the RBI and the members.
-CONT.
-11 1 1 1 1 1 PDI 1 1 CORERY A TERRICA CCIL provides data to the RBI through CORE Platform/F-TRAC and also using structured/adhoc reports.
+Implementation of each of the reporting phase is done after consultation with the RBI and the members.

+CCIL provides data to the RBI through CORE Platform/F-TRAC and also using structured/adhoc reports.
 The participants have access to their data and aggregated information through the reporting engine and other structured reports.
 The aggregate data is also available for the public on CCIL website and through its newsletter.

 CCIL also provides information on the number of trades, volumes, high, low and weighted average rates along with the last trade prices on specific market segments in real-time for inter-bank transactions and with a lag for client transactions.

-Key consideration 2 An FMI should have clearly defined goals and objectives that are measurable and achievable, such as in the areas of minimum service levels, risk-management expectations, and business priorities.
-Description CCIL TR goals and objectives are to provide efficient Trade Repository related services to enable participants to fulfil their regulatory requirement of mandatory reporting of all the OTC derivative trades and Specified Instruments.
-CCIL TR also strives to support regulatory initiative by
+An FMI should have clearly defined goals and objectives that are measurable and achievable, such as in the areas of minimum service levels, risk-management expectations, and business priorities.